dlt-science/science-notes/blogs/POSupd/POSupd.md

-# Staking and Reward Mechanisms in PoS Protocols
+# Staking and Reward Mechanisms in Proof of Stake Protocols

 <ins>**Innovation & Ideation**</ins>